browserengineering/book/book/animations.md

             cmd.add_composited_bounds(rect)
 ```

-Now we can use this new method as follows:
+And use this new method as follows:

 ``` {.python}
 class CompositedLayer: